Identifying the recommended senior fitness standards

 Once the Senior Fitness Test is conducted, the test results for all participants can be entered into the Senior Fitness Test Software 2.0.
 This web application can be used in analyzing test scores, creating individual or aggregated reports, and generating program outcome statistics.
 Participants can be grouped according to specifications such as age and sex or characteristics such as smoker and nonsmoker.

 With the one-year subscription, multiple staff in the same organization at the same location are able to access this easy-to-manage online program.
 Graphs and streamlined versions of reports can be generated in the application, and you can export data for analysis using spreadsheets or statistical software.
-Plus, a free mobile version allows you to input test results directly from a smart phone or a tablet, making the application convenient to access outside the office or even as you are conducting the test.
+Plus, you may input test results directly from any internet-enabled device, including smart phones or tablets, making the application convenient to access outside the office or even as you are conducting the test.
 You may then renew this subscription on an annual basis.

 How to Use This Manual